More "Senior" (F1)

 steel cables.

-Well, anyone with brains knew that the experts on
+Well, any sensible research scientist knew that the experts on

 "cars-into-cables" were stock-car racers, so the Ministry went to